 Trust me when I tell you, you won’t go wrong with MemberPress.

-Various discussions on /r/WordPress subreddit also recommend Memberpress several times.
+Various discussions on /r/WordPress subreddit also recommend this plugin several times.

 If those testimonials are not enough, then you can check the plugin out yourself - you have 14 days to refund it and that should be enough time for you to gauge whether it is the right plugin for your budget, needs and wants.

-Here are some of the FAQ about MemberPress.
+Here are some frequently asked questions about MemberPress.
 While we would only repeat most of the items we’ve covered earlier here, it’s a great section for you who wants to have a succinct summary about the plugin.

 - What is MemberPress?